IanLeCorbeau/rcs-tools/README.md

 * `rcsweb` & `rcsget`: creates html pages out of files under rcs' control to host online, and fetch whole repos, dirs or single files, respectively.

+## Signing and verifying files/revisions

+Files can be automatically signed with signify upon checkin with `rci`, and their signature verified upon checkout with `rco`.

+### Set up for automatic signing

+Create a new key pair:

+    signify -G -p USERNAME.pub -s USERNAME.sec

+Replace `USERNAME` with the USERNAME defined in .rcs.conf.
+Then, place the `.sec` key in a directory of your choice (keep it safe).

+In `.rcs.conf`, set `SIGN = true` and add the full path to the sec key's directory's to `.rcs.conf`, eg: `SIG_KEY = /home/user/.sig`. *Do not add the name of the key, only the directory where the key resides*.

+That's it.
+Your `.pub` key can be shared and used to verify rcs files at check out time.

+**Caveat: you will need to enter your key's passphrase whenever a file is signed unless you passed the -n option when creating your new key pair.
+Not using a passphrase is not recommended, only do so if you understand the potential consequences.**

+### Set up for automatic sig verification

+Save a user's (or your own) `.sec` key somewhere appropriate, then in `.rcs.conf`:

+    VERIFY_SIG = true
+    PUBKEY_DIR = /path/to/pubkey-dir

+Simple as that.